-Snoopy has 7 siblings; 2 sisters and 5 brothers.
-His sisters are Belle and Molly and his brothers are Spike, Marbles, Andy, Olaf and Rover.
+Snoopy has seven siblings: two sisters and five brothers.
+His sisters are Belle and Molly, and his brothers are Spike, Marbles, Andy, Olaf, and Rover.
 Snoopy and all his siblings are from Daisy Hill Puppy Farm and went their separate ways when they were young.

 Of all his siblings, Spike was featured the most in the Peanuts comic strip.
-Spike lives in a hollow catus in a desert Needles, California.
-He is very skinny, and is always seen wearing a hat.
-Sometimes, he has shoes on and according to Spike, the shoes were a gift from his friend, Mickey Mouse.
+Spike lives in a hollow cactus in a desert called Needles, California.
+He is very skinny and is always seen wearing a hat.
+Sometimes, he has shoes on, and according to Spike, the shoes were a gift from his friend, Mickey Mouse.